 “Summertime in Odessa was rib cage convulsions, leaden handkerchiefs in pockets, motes of blood in phlegm.
 Dust consumed the city.
 The boundary between street and sky was obscured, turned street-to-sky spectrum.
 People with a cough graduated to a hacking cough, people with a hacking cough advanced to emphysema, those with emphysema hacked their last.”

 Pasha’s deep contemplation of his immigration to America is in part because of the positive attributes that the west would provide.
 He would have friends and literary enthusiasts, his concerns of writing in a different language have become defused, his family was there and he had hopes that his son Sanya would be able to provide for the family back in Odessa.
-His immigration decision was also contingent on the current state of Odessa which was systematically deteriorating: permanently locking the doors of Pasha’s beloved bookstore, the only poet that he could tolerate died in a drunken stupor, and his beloved coffee candy had vanished from the market.
+His immigration decision was also contingent on the current state of Odessa which was systematically deteriorating: the closing of Pasha’s beloved bookstore, the only poet that he could tolerate died in a drunken stupor, and his beloved coffee candy had vanished from the market.
 As much as his family wants him to, Pasha can’t come to grips with leaving Odessa for good.
 He has always gone against the familial grain and has been nothing but a disappointment; so why should he stop now?
-When his family left Ukraine, the Iron Curtain was still strong in the sense that in and out privileges were non-existent, with the falling of the Soviet Union Pasha had the ability to play the field and he was insistent on obliging these new-found luxuries.
+When his family, the Iron Curtain was still strong in the sense that in and out privileges were non-existent, with the falling of the Soviet Union Pasha had the ability to play the field and he was insistent on obliging these new-found luxuries.

 Twenty years and two failed conversions after his first foray into America, Pasha has achieved literary recognition and quite the following in Odessa.
 He seems to enjoy the big fish, small pond existence.
 Frida at a crossroads in her own life has decided to come to Odessa for her cousin’s and Pasha’s son Sanya’s wedding.
 Frida hasn’t been in Odessa since she was two years of age and hardly knew Sanya, but desperately needed something to give her a purpose at this point in her life.
 After completing her first year in medical school she has realized that she has no interest in seeing it to the end and must discover a true passion.
 She feels that a trip back to her roots will give her the boost she needs.